 As you enter the building’s main floor from the porch you walk into an open lobby with soft seating and tables for student study.
 The law library and Moot courtroom are both prominently located just inside the entrance and immediately off the lobby.
 Continuing through the lobby you arrive at the administrative suite, with the Dean’s office, admissions, development, career counseling, and support spaces.
-The building’s second floor provides a variety of classrooms and seminar spaces, as well as faculty offices, soft seating, and tables for student study, and a café.
-The third floor provides a multi-functional classroom which is divisible and suitable for both instruction as well as special events.
-There is an outdoor terrace which gives views of the campus and expands the event space in nice weather.
+The building’s second floor provides a variety of classrooms and seminar spaces, as well as faculty offices, soft seating, tables for student study, and a café.
+The third floor provides a multi-functional classroom that is divisible and suitable for both instruction as well as special events.
+There is an outdoor terrace that gives views of the campus and expands the event space in nice weather.

 The building’s exterior is completely transformed.
 Brick and stone are used to elegantly reflect the modern nature of the College of Law and integrate the building’s appearance with the context of campus materials and architecture.